 The BlackElectorate.com 'Building and Business' II Weekend - October 26th through October 28th, 2007: "Many Parts, One Body"

-On the 120th anniversary of the birth of the Honorable Marcus Mosiah Garvey, and with great anticipation, it is an absolute honor to announce that BlackElectorate.com will once again be hosting its "Business and Building" Weekend in Washington, D.C. from October 26th through October 28th.
+It is an absolute honor to announce that BlackElectorate.com will once again be hosting its "Business and Building" Weekend in Washington, D.C. from October 26th through October 28th.
 With the help of a talented, committed, and experienced Leadership Team, I am blessed to be able to say that we are prepared to organize and coordinate a series of events, activities and gatherings that have the potential to attract a critical mass of BlackElectorate.com Viewers - around a series of Initiatives - who in turn will produce enough progress and magnetic energy to attract and impact hundreds and thousands more of our people in the America, the Western Hemisphere and Africa.

 To gain some perspective, and learn more of the aims, objectives, and inspiration behind 'Business and Building,' we encourage you to read last year's announcement: